Help! Bugs & Pests Are Eating My Garden: How to Fight Back

 Caterpillars

-Although caterpillars can turn into beautiful butterflies one day, these hungry worms can become your number one enemy after chowing down on the crispy lettuce you worked so hard on to grow.
-If you like, you can pick them off from your plant one by one and release them out into the wilderness so that they might still turn into a fluttering butterfly one day.
-However, if the scenario is looking a lot more like a caterpillar apocalypse, the most effective way to fight them off would be to treat your plants with Bacillus thuringiensis (BTK), which is a naturally occurring bacteria that kills caterpillars by destroying their stomach linings.
+Although caterpillars can turn into beautiful butterflies one day, these hungry worms can become your number one enemy after chowing down on the crispy lettuce you worked so hard to grow.
+If you like, you can pick them off from your plant one by one and release them into the wilderness so they might still turn into a fluttering butterfly one day.
+However, if the scenario is looking more like a caterpillar apocalypse, the most effective way to fight them off would be to treat your plants with Bacillus thuringiensis (BTK), a naturally occurring bacteria that kills caterpillars by destroying their stomach linings.

 Thrips